-Vladivostok Circus

-Novel Paperback textbook 176 pages First Printed: August 2020
+Vladivostok Circus Novel / 176 p.
+First Printed : August 2020

 - French mass market pprbck (Folio / Gallimard)

-- English (option Daunt Books)
+English (Daunt Books)

-- Georgian (Academic Press)
+Georgian (Academic Press of Georgia)

-- Italian (Ibis Edizioni)
+Italian (Ibis Edizioni)

-- Korean (BookRecipe)
+- Korean (Book Recipe)

 - Portuguese (Brazil Ayine)

 - Spanish (Alianza)

 Vladivostok Circus Elisa Shua Dusapin

 It is the early autumn inter-season, and the Vladivostok Circus marquee is deserted.
 Five acrobats train and learn to tame as they rehearse one of the most dangerous circus acts: the Russian bars.
 These artists are all celebrities in their respective field: the oldest, the Russian Anton, has long been training his young partner Nino, the heir to a family circus in Germany.
 Anna, the Ukrainian acrobat, a former trampoline champion, has recently joined them.
 As for Léon, the technician from Quebec, he sees to the staging of the performance, among other things.